 The Caribbean Gem

-Larimar is considered a healing stone, and said to be finely tuned to the human body particularly to the throat area.
+Larimar is considered a healing stone and said to be finely tuned to the human body particularly to the throat area.
 It is said that it increases speech and communication skills and supports the body’s natural healing process.
 Persons believing in this have been known to wear Larimar jewelry or to put pieces of Larimar in their pockets or under their pillows.
 Larimar is also called the Atlantis Stone, because a Spiritual master who lived in Trinidad and Tobago and who founded many Yoga Centers across the world, claimed that some islands in the Caribbean including the Dominican Republic were part of the lost continent of Atlantis.
 He went further to say that on one of those islands a blue stone with healing powers would be found – a description that corresponds to Larimar.
 Today, there are thousands of people, naturalists and persons practicing alternative and holistic healing methods, who use Larimar to assist and reinforce healing processes.

 Larimar’s beautiful blue color is often considered to embody the beautiful blue colors of the sea and sky found in the Caribbean.
 Its origin and appearance have made it popularly known as the Caribbean Gem.
-Larimar jewelry is popularly created and sold in stores throughout the Caribbean.

 Larimar jewelry is very popularly throughout the Caribbean.
 You can find it incorporated into necklaces, bracelets, rings and earrings.
 When visiting the Virgin Islands keep a lookout for this Caribbean gem as it can be found in many jewelry stores or order online below.